pushme-pullyou/tootoo-2025/tootoo/README.md

 * Clean-up & refactor

-##### prompt
+#### prompt

-Suggest furtherI improvements, retaining the notion that the proect is intended to be as simple as possible, and given that the project operates in a known and well-maintaine environment requirea only the minimum of error checking
+Suggest further improvements, retaining the notion that the project is intended to be as simple as possible, and given that the project operates in a known and well-maintained environment, it requires only the minimum of error checking, if any

-####
+#### Prompt

 On the tree view menu, add the capability to open and view the next or previous file in the menu using the cursor keys.